Cyborger1/examine-tooltip/README.md

 ![Examine Tooltip in Action](examine_tooltip.gif)

 ## Known Issues
-* The tooltip doesn't appear when examining items in the bank.
+* The tooltip doesn't appear when examining items in interfaces such as banks, deposit boxes or shops.